 Now that the calendar has turned to October, allow me to introduce you to our master pumpkin carver, Jaimie Christian-Houser.
 An ER nurse by day, Jaimie was recruited to help launch our Great Pumpkin LumiNights four years ago when her husband came home talking about Dollywood’s idea for a new nighttime element for Harvest Festival.
 You see, Kris is our Senior Manager of Special Events—i.e., he is responsible for overseeing the planning and implementation of Dollywood’s festival features.
 Though Jaimie’s has a nursing degree, she’s multi-talented and has a passion for art.
 She particularly loves fall and carving pumpkins.
 Kris knew Jaimie would be a tremendous asset to pull into the planning process because of her eye for pumpkin designs.
 On average, she carves between 300-400 pumpkins every year—though last year it was closer to 600!
 (Remember, her work hours are spent inside the Emergency Room at our local hospital.
 All that carving takes place when she’s not working her day job!)

-With this kind of resume, I figured you’d be interested to hear what Jaimie recommends when it comes to carving your pumpkins at home:
+With this kind of resume, I figured you’d be interested to hear what Jaimie recommends when it comes to looking for things to do this fall and carving your pumpkins at home:

 🎃 Before you purchase your pumpkin, decide what you want your design to look like.
 That way when you go find your pumpkin, you can look for one with the right specs.
 Should it be tall or wide?
 How much surface do you need for carving?